Governors' Pen Portraits

 My name is Josie Abbott and I am a Co-opted Governor.
 I have been on the Governing Body for over 14 years and during that time have been on various committees and interest groups.
 As the Chair for the Children and Learning Committee my particular interests are in the children’s development in reading and writing as well as all the other subjects of course!
 I have a lifetime’s association with the school as I went to it myself when it was the National School at the bottom of Redan Hill and my mother’s family also went to the school before me.
 My four children also attended between 1968 and 1978 so I have seen many changes in the school over the years.
 I am very interested in the history of the school since its opening in 1859 and in the past have written a few short pieces for parents in the Governors’ Newsletter.

 My association with St. Michael's goes back for over 13 years, when my youngest daughter started at the school.
 I served two terms as a Parent governor during the period whilst my two daughters attended the school.
 I am now in my second term as one of the school’s Co-opted governors.
-This year I have taken over as the chair of the new Resource and Premises (R&P) committee, having previously chaired Personnel.
-This new committee combines the work and responsibilities of the former Finance and Personnel committees, together with elements of the Environment committee.
+I am chair of the Resource and Premises (R&P) committee, which is responsible for Finance, Personnel and Premises.

 I have lived in Aldershot for the last 25 years, since I left University and started work at a small software company in Farnborough.
 I now work, at the same location, for IBM, providing Data Link systems for the Royal and German Navies.

-I trained to become an Infant teacher in Brighton and then returned to my home town of Aldershot, where I worked for nearly 20 years as a classroom teacher and Special Needs Co-ordinator.
+I trained to become an Infant Teacher in Brighton and then returned to my home town of Aldershot, where I worked for nearly 20 years as a classroom teacher and Special Educational Needs Co-Ordinator.
+I currently work part time in a local Infant school.

 My name is Claire Marsh and I was elected as a Parent Governor in April 2011, and am now a staff governor.
 Both of my children have now left St Michaels Infant School but I wanted to continue to support the school, as they were very happy here.
 I am an experienced Infant School Teacher and feel my knowledge of teaching and school life can be drawn on as a member of the Children and Learning committee.